hackolade/docker/Studio/README.md

 4. Validate the license key the command

-   `docker-compose run --rm hackoladeStudioCLI validatekey --key=<concurrent-license-key> --file=/home/hackolade/Documents/data/LicenseFile.xml`
+   `docker compose run --rm hackoladeStudioCLI validatekey --key=<concurrent-license-key> --file=/home/hackolade/Documents/data/LicenseFile.xml`

 **Important:** If your docker-compose.yml subfolder volumes configuration is different than the example above, please make sure to adjust the path accordingly, as the --file argument is a path inside the container.